Dot Hacker: History

-On 1 July 2014, the band released the first of two new albums released in 2014.
+On 19 April 2014, the band released a single Whatever You Want B/W Memory for Record Store Day 2014, the single was only released on 7" vinyl.
+The A-side, Whatever You Want, was later included on How's Your Process (Work).
+The B-side, Memory, comes from How's Your Process (Play).
 'How's Your Process?
 (Work)' was released on 1 July 2014, containing six songs.
 An album of equal length, 'How's Your Process?
 (Play)' was released on October 6, 2014.
 Dot Hacker played for the first time in 2014, debuting songs from the new album, at The chapel, San Francisco on 6 July 2014 and are due to play in Los Angeles on 8 August 2014.

 The band announced plans to play Tokyo in February 2015 in support of the two albums.
 This will be their first time performing outside of the United States.
 It is unknown if more dates will be added as Klinghoffer began recording a new album with the Chili Peppers in January 2015 and following the album's release (which is expected to be summer 2016) the band will likely spend the next two years touring.

 The band released their third album, titled "№3" on January 20, 2017.
 The band released the opening track, "C Section" on January 4, 2017.

+In 2021, the band released two singles, "Divination" and "Neon Arrow / Rewire".
+"Divination" was written and recorded remotely during quarantine, while "Neon Arrow / Rewire" consists of tracks originating from the Inhibition sessions.
+"Rewire" was previously released on the band's self-titled debut EP, Dot Hacker.